dalexib/dalexib.github.io/index.md

 <body>
     <h1>About Me</h1>
     <p>
         I'm a graduate student at Rochester Institute of Technology, studying Human-Computer Interaction.
-I work as a Research Assitant with the Center for Accessibiltiy and Inclusion Research (CAIR) Lab  As technology becomes more and more integral to our everyday lives, I enjoy finding solutions and designing ways to make that integration more seamless and accessible.
+I work as a Research Assistant with the Center for Accessibiltiy and Inclusion Research (CAIR) Lab  As technology becomes more and more integral to our everyday lives, I enjoy finding solutions and designing ways to make that integration more seamless and accessible.
 I also have a keen interest in working with low-income and marginalized communities and exploring how to make technology more adaptable to their needs.
     </p>
     <p>
         When I'm not working or studying, I like to create art, whether it be digital or traditional, although I favor watercolors and graphite.
 I also enjoy studying new languages and linguistics.
 I'm currently learning Spanish and American Sign Language.
 I also dabble in a bit of cartography from time to time.